Permafrost/Tundra/README.md

 ### tundra.document:merge

-Merges multiple IData documents into a single document.
-Only top-level elements are merged, and if duplicate keys exist in the documents being merged, the latest wins.
+Merges multiple `IData` documents into a single document.

 This service can be useful for combining a document constructed with default values with a document sourced externally, where the merged